montimaj/gwars-lab/README.md

-# WIRS Lab Webpage
+# GWARS Lab Webpage

-This repository contains the source code for the WIRS Lab website, hosted via GitHub Pages.
+This repository contains the source code for the GWARS Lab website, hosted via GitHub Pages.

 ## About

-This project is the official website for the WIRS Lab, showcasing our research, team, and publications.
+This project is the official website for the GWARS Lab, showcasing our research, team, and publications.

 ## Local Development